wasmerio/wasmer-python/README.md

 | Windows | `amd64` | `x86_64-pc-windows-msvc` | Cranelift |

-Note: it's also possible to [build Wasmer in Python with a specific backend](#use-a-particular-wasmer-compiler-backend), for example using LLVM for extra speed.
+Note: it's also possible to [build Wasmer in Python with a specific compiler](#use-a-particular-wasmer-compiler), for example using LLVM for extra speed.

 Wheels are all built for the following Python versions: